 Step 5.
-Install the software and start using Thermo-Calc
+Install the Software and Start Using Thermo-Calc

-- 1. In the Ready to Install window click Next. - 2.
+- 1. In the Ready to Install window click Next. - See the separate instructions for TC-Toolbox for MATLAB® starting with "Which TC-Toolbox Installation Should I Choose?" on page 101 - 2.
 Click Finish and start using Thermo-Calc.
 For Linux users, log out and log back in to finish the installation.